signaldust/bunny-jit/README.md

 Note how the compiler realized that it can compute the final `(x+1)` inside the loop, as long as it shuffles correctly: this is the power of SSA.

+In this case we didn't need any slots (the `1` here was added by the assembler to align the stack for the calling convention), otherwise spills would show up in the `SLOT` field like `=[0123]=`.
+Because DCE was the last analysis pass, we have global `USE` counts here (we would have local counts if we'd dumped the state after a Live pass).
+We also know all the incoming control flow edges, the block dominators and the incoming and outgoing registers.

 So what does `out.bin` look like?
 ```
 $ gobjdump --insn-width=16 -mi386:x86-64:intel -d -D -b binary out.bin